 Yeah.
 It’s like the “Truth to materials” slogan in architecture.
 But in academic electroacoustic music, the approach is very different.
 If you read Denis Smalley, who’s a prominent electroacoustic composer, you’ll see he talks about sonic forms in terms derived from real world landscapes—for example a river with points of bird song along it, and things moving in and out of focus, et cetera.
 What I do isn’t entirely formal—rather, it’s a critique of that kind of approach.

 Feldman's take strikes me as the wiser of the two, because he acknowledges that the problem lies in the medium itself.
 Fell is less imaginative.
 He associates audio animation with only a narrow set of techniques explicitly intended to be representational.
 As Fell surely knows, it is possible to hear a "cathedral" reverb setting as nothing more than a bunch of frequencies generated by a computer—it's just that the temptation to hear it through the animation lens is usually there.
-But the same goes for electronic music that doesn't use reverb.
+But the temptation can also arise from listening to electronic music made without any explicit aim to model or represent.
 This applies to a lot of the music we've covered, and it applies to Fell's own music, too.
-I once asked Version (as an avowed Fell fan**) to describe what he heard in one of Fell's tracks, and he offered this highly evocative description: “the whole thing sounds like a sheet of metal folding in on itself and being repeatedly compressed, like a piece of metal with the qualities of both metal and rubber.”
+I once asked Version (an avowed Fell fan**) to describe what he heard in one of Fell's tracks, and he offered this highly evocative description: “the whole thing sounds like a sheet of metal folding in on itself and being repeatedly compressed, like a piece of metal with the qualities of both metal and rubber.”
 Fell's scrupulous avoidance of reverb does little to prevent representational associations from emerging in his music.
 He might intend to "critique" such illusions, but his music still creates them.

 If anything's hindered the canon's development, it's not criticism but defection.
 This tendency we've noted for animators to return to the musical logic of the concert hall becomes concerning in aggregate.
 You might even take this as evidence that audio animation's merely a novelty.
 But there are artists in each generation who keep going, and they tend to create their best work in the process, which suggests otherwise.
 As does the generational cycle of rediscovery and renewal that we've been investigating.
 It's possible that a contributing factor is shortsightedness.
 When you're doing something different, it's easy to mistake the one small section of the new territory that you've found for the entire thing.
 In other words, maybe there comes a point at which many animators feel that they have nowhere to go except back.
 Who could blame them for finding inspiration and comfort in the old ways?
 But the truth is that even at its most uncompromising, the best audio animation goes forward while drawing on inherited musical wisdom.
 The most beautiful results are probably still far beyond us.
 The task isn't to replace music, but to make it three dimensional, to finally bring it to life.